olets/setting-up-a-new-mac-2018/setup--command-line.md

   skip-worktree = !git ls-files -v $(git top-level) | grep '^[sS]'
 ```

-As with any time you use aliases, it's worthwhile to whatever steps will help you to not forget the full command.
+As with any time you use aliases, it's worthwhile to take whatever steps will help you to not forget the full command.
 For simple shorthands like `rc` I'll mix it up with `rebase --continue`, to keep that muscle memory strong.
 (I don't do this for more complex things.
 I use `pushset` all the time.)

 I also use